 Whether hosting an Israeli, Palestinian, or American participant, hosting allows families to be immersed in the Hands of Peace experience.
 It is a substantial commitment, but the experience is well worth it, as you take part in a community dedicated to making peace possible.

-Host families must be willing to drive their visitor to and from the program activities (car pools can be arranged), provide breakfast and dinner most days, participate in the activities open to family members, and support their visitor as they experience all that HOP has to offer.
-Host families develop long-lasting, rewarding relationships with their HOP visitor that extend far beyond the short Summer Program!
+Host families must be willing to drive their visitor to and from the program activities (car pools can be arranged), provide breakfast and dinner most days, participate in the activities open to family members, and support their visitor as they experience all that Hands of Peace has to offer.
+Host families develop long-lasting, rewarding relationships with their Hands of Peace visitor that extend far beyond the short Summer Program!